vippsas/vipps-recurring-api/vipps-recurring-api.md

 a limit of 2495 NOK (499 x 5) would be in place.
 If this limit becomes a hindrance the agreement `price` can be [updated](#update-an-agreement).

-#todo set date
-From XXX
+From XXX (todo set date) new rules will be enforced :
 - The `amount` of a charge is flexible but can not be higher than the `agreement price`.

 - For an agreement with a campaign, the `amount` of a charge is flexible but can not be higher than the campaign price until the campaign expires.
 After that, the `amount` of a charge is flexible but can not be higher than the `agreement price`.